Manifold Dimension Estimation via Local Graph Structure: Design of New Estimators

+\item To compare models across neighborhoods, we record the adjusted \( R^2 \) of the model corresponding to each \( \hat{d}_k \).
+This serves as a joint measure of fit and complexity, and should be close to 1 for a well-fitting model.
+A local estimate is considered valid only if its adjusted \( R^2 \) is positive.
+The final global estimate \( \hat{d} \) is then computed as the weighted average of all valid local estimates \( \hat{d}_k \), with weights proportional to their adjusted \( R^2 \) scores. \end{itemize}

 Compared to ordinary least squares (OLS), the statistical properties of total least squares (TLS) are less well understood.
 In particular, TLS does not naturally support classical inference tools such as the \( F \)-test or adjusted \( R^2 \), making hypothesis testing and model comparison more challenging.
-In light of this, we can directly evaluate model fit using the total TLS error instead, denoted by \( \sigma_{q_j + 1} \).
+In light of this, we can directly evaluate model fit using the total error instead, denoted by \( \sigma^2_{j} \).
 This quantity corresponds to the sum of squared orthogonal distances from the data points to the best-fit affine subspace.
-Here, \( q_j = j(j - 1)/2 + 2j \) denotes the number of predictors used, accounting for both the linear and quadratic terms derived from the first \( j \) PCA coordinates.

 As in \textbf{QE}, the quadratic model is expected to become appropriate only when \( j \geq d \).
 While the total TLS error generally decreases as \( j \) increases, a more pronounced drop should be observed at the intrinsic dimension \( d \).
-However, this drop is not always sharp or immediately discernible.
+However, we found this drop is not always sharp or immediately discernible.
 Figure~\ref{fig:rss} illustrates this behavior for models with \( j = 1, \dots, 10 \), applied to data sampled from a \( d = 10 \) sphere.
 Although the error reaches its minimum at \( j = 10 \), the decrease from \( j = 9 \) to \( j = 10 \) is relatively modest.

 To improve sensitivity in identifying the intrinsic dimension, we consider the \emph{relative drop} in total error, rather than its absolute value.
 Specifically, the relative drop from dimension \( j \) to \( j + 1 \) is defined as